Axion Clouds around Neutron Stars: Axion clouds

 where $\Gamma_E$ and $\Gamma_A$ are the emission and absorption rate in vacuum, respectively.
 In the final expression we have defined the effective absorption rate $\Gamma_{A*} \equiv \Gamma_A - \Gamma_E$, which accounts for the fact that a high occupation number axion background can also stimulate the bremsstrahlung emission of new axions.
 If the nuclear matter is in local thermal equilibrium, detailed balance implies that locally $\Gamma_E = e^{-\omega_a/T_{\rm NS}} \Gamma_A$, with $\omega_a$ being the axion energy and $T_{\rm NS}$ being the neutron star temperature (see \eg~\cite{raffelt1996stars}).
 Since $\omega_a \ll T_{\rm NS}$ for all axions in the cloud, it follows that $\Gamma_{A*} \approx (\omega_a / T_{\rm NS}) \Gamma_{A} \ll \Gamma_{A}$, and thus the absorption rate tends to be heavily suppressed in these systems.

 In order to provide a quantitative estimate of the absorption timescale, we use the Fermi surface approximation to compute the axion-nucleon bremsstrahlung mean free path.
-Details can for example be found in~\cite{Iwamoto:2001, Harris:2020}.
+Details can, for example, be found in~\cite{Iwamoto:2001}, where the mean free path is given in Eq.~3.14.
 Assuming the mean free path is constant through the neutron star, the fraction of axions absorbed via a single pass is given by

-where $x$ is the distance travelled inside of the star and $l_a^{\rm eff} = l_a / (\omega_a / T_{\rm NS})$ is the effective mean free path (including the factor due to stimulated emission).
+where $x$ is the distance traveled inside of the star and $l_a^{\rm eff} = l_a / (\omega_a / T_{\rm NS})$ is the effective mean free path (including the factor due to stimulated emission).
 By tracing axion trajectories over many crossings and applying Eq.~\ref{eq:fabsorb} to each, we can determine the typical timescale on which axion absorption takes place -- we define this timescale to be $\tau_{90}$, which is the time after production when $90\%$ of the axions on a given trajectory will have been absorbed.